-You can use the system management features to monitor and manage a switch using Cisco DCNM-SAN.
+You can use the system management features to monitor and manage a switch using Cisco MDS NX-OS software.
 These features include Call Home, SNMP, RMON, SPAN, and the Embedded Event Manager (EEM).

 This chapter describes these features and includes the following sections:

 The Cisco MDS NX-OS software uses the Cisco Fabric Services (CFS) infrastructure to enable efficient database distribution and to promote device flexibility.
 CFS simplifies SAN provisioning by automatically distributing configuration information to all switches in a fabric.

 For information on configuring CFS, see Chapter 2, “Using the CFS Infrastructure.”

 System messages are monitored remotely by accessing the switch through Telnet, SSH, or the console port, or by viewing the logs on a system message logging server.
 Log messages are not saved across system reboots.